urakubo/lattice_dendrites/docs_src/tut1/run_simulation.rst

 	$ lm -r 1 -sp -sl lm::rdme::MpdRdmeSolver -f results/run_ball_and_stick.lm

-We can also write a Python script to realize the above:
+We can also write a Python script like:

 .. literalinclude:: ../../tutorial/1/41_single_run.py
    :language: python